Extended Reduced-Form Framework for Non-Life Insurance: Valuation formulas

 \section{Valuation formulas}

-In this Section, we state several results under the above structure assumptions, by following Section 5.1 of \cite{Bie-Rut} for the presentation.
+In this Section, we state several results within the framework presented in Section \ref{sec: general framework}, i.e. under the structure Assumptions \ref{ass: homo and indep}, \ref{ass: delay} and \ref{ass: accident times}.
+We follow Section 5.1 of \cite{Bie-Rut} for the presentation.
 These preliminary calculations are fundamental for providing pricing formulas of non-life insurance claims in Section \ref{sec: pricing non-life}.

-We start with extension of relation (\ref{eq: cond exp tau 0}) and the $\Fb$-independence (\ref{eq: F independent tau 0}) of $\tau^i_0$, $i=1,...,n$.
+We start with an extension of relation (\ref{eq: cond exp tau 0}) and the $\Fb$-independence (\ref{eq: F independent tau 0}) of $\tau^i_0$, $i=1,...,n$.
 In particular, if these relations hold for the filtrations $\Hb^{i,0}$, $i=1,...,n$, then they also hold for the filtrations $\Hb^i$, $i = 1,...,n$.

 \begin{lemma} For any $t \in [0, \infty]$ and $l,k = 1,...,n$ with $l \neq k$, the $\sigma$-algebras $\H^l_t$ and $\H^k_t$ are $\F_t$-independent.
 Furthermore, for any $0 \leqslant s \leqslant t \leqslant \infty$ and $i = 1,...,n$, if $X$ is $\H^i_s$-measurable, then $\left.
 E \left[ X \right| \F_t\right] = \left.
 E \left[ X \right| \F_s \right]$. \end{lemma}